Helmetshrike

-Helmetshrikes are a family uniting some smallish to mid-sized songbird species.
-They were included with the true shrikes in the family Laniidae, later on split between several presumably closely related groups such as bushshrikes (Malaconotidae) and cuckooshrikes (Campephagidae), but are now considered sufficiently distinctive to be separated from that group into the family Vangidae.
+Helmetshrikes are the eight species of smallish to mid-sized songbirds in the genus Prionops.
+They were previously included with the true shrikes in the family Laniidae, later on split between several presumably closely related groups such as bushshrikes (Malaconotidae) and cuckooshrikes (Campephagidae), but are now considered sufficiently distinctive to be separated from that group into the family Vangidae.

 Description and ecology

 This is an African group of species which are found in scrub or open woodland.
 They are similar in feeding habits to shrikes, hunting insects and other small prey from a perch on a bush or tree.